 Bayjoo places these against his own experience of flight and resistance from Mauritius, once known as the Maroon republic.
 The story of the enslaved Maroon becomes a wider metaphor for journeys of escape, overcoming and the transformation of self.

 The commission includes sculptural costumes inspired and worn by the children and a performance devised in collaboration with Mauritian dramaturg David Furlong.

 Read Shiraz Bayjoo’s poem here: Pran Kouraz, by Shiraz Bayjoo [PDF]

 ABOUT THE ARTIST

-Shiraz Bayjoo’s practice explores the social, political and historical conditions integral to Mauritian cultural identity and the wider Indian Ocean region.
-Often using photographs and artefacts from public and personal archives, culminating in a multidisciplinary practice of video, painting, photography and sculpture.
-His practice considers the formation of collective identity and nationhood through the entangled legacies of European colonialism, and their relationships to slavery and migration.
+Shiraz Bayjoo’s practice explores the social, political and historical conditions integral to Mauritian and the wider Indian Ocean region’s cultural identity.
+His practice considers the formation of collective identity and nationhood through the entangled legacies of European colonialism and their relationships to slavery and migration.